GET IN TOUCH

 Actions the Department May Take

-• Lien filing: Notices of tax liens are filed with the register of deeds in any county where property exists.
+Lien filing — Notices of tax liens are filed with the register of deeds in any county where property exists for DOR-administered business taxes.

-• Property seizure: Distress warrants direct sheriffs to seize property to satisfy the debt through forced sale proceeds.
+Property seizure — Distress warrants direct sheriffs to seize property to satisfy the debt through the proceeds of a forced sale.

-• License revocation: The department may revoke tax licenses, making continued business operations a Class 6 felony offense.
+License revocation — The department may revoke tax licenses, rendering continued business operations a Class 6 felony.

 Legal Consequences for Noncompliance